hypernym-studio/frame/README.md

 Specifies the scheduling behavior.

-By default this is enabled which means the process waits for the next loop cycle.
+By default, the process waits for the next loop cycle.
 If disabled, it cancels the scheduling to the next frame and executes at the end of the current frame.

 ```ts
 let index = 0